Qualitative and Mixed Methods Data Analysis with Dedoose

 In order to apply codes to texts, the first step is to create an excerpt.
 To create an excerpt, load a media item, highlight a segment of text to which one or more codes should be applied, and click the quotation mark in the corner of the document screen, as shown in Figure 5.
 If you have made a mistake in your selection, you can click the X next to the quotation mark in the “Selection Info” box to delete it.

 Once you have created an excerpt, you can then apply codes by either dragging each individual code from the “codes” box to the “selection info” box or by double-clicking on the code in the “codes” box.
 If you want to remove a particular code you have added to an excerpt, just click the X next to that code in the “selection info” box.
 When you are done applying codes to a given excerpt, click the X next to “selection info” to exit the editing mode and move on to create your next code.
 If you want to re-open a particular excerpt, you can click on the black bracket next to the excerpt, and this will permit you to add additional codes or delete the excerpt.
-And when you are done with a given text, you can use the < and > icons at the bottom of the screen to move on to the next text.
+When you are done with a given text, you can use the < and > icons at the bottom of the screen to move on to the next text.

-Figure 6 below provides an example of what it might look like after a complete (short) text is coded.
+Figure 6 provides an example of what it might look like after a complete (short) text is coded.
 You can see how each excerpt appears highlighted in color, with a black bracket in the margin.
 One excerpt is currently selected, and the “selection info” box shows the codes that the coder applied to that excerpt.
-Do note the typical length of the excerpts–when selecting an excerpt, analysts should strive to select a unit of text that represents a complete idea or utterance, whether that complete idea/utterance is just a few words or whether it is a paragraph or more in length.
+Do note the typical length of the excerpts—when selecting an excerpt, analysts should strive to select a unit of text that represents a complete idea or utterance, whether that complete idea/utterance is just a few words or whether it is a paragraph or more in length.

 Working with Codes